apache/iceberg-rust/website/src/reference/podman.md

 # Using Podman instead of Docker

-The majority of iceberg-rust is agnostic as to which containerization provider is used.
-However, for integration tests, "docker" and "docker-compose" are used to spinup containers for minio and various catalogs.
+Iceberg-rust does not require containerization, except for integration tests, where "docker" and "docker-compose" are used to start containers for minio and various catalogs.
+Below instructions setup "rootful podman" and docker's official docker-compose plugin to run integration tests as an alternative to docker or Orbstack.
-It is possible with the below instructions to run integrations tests with no source-code changes via "podman" and docker's official docker-compose plugin.

 1. Have podman v4 or newer.
     ```console